-While we commend the Senate for moving forward on a multi-year surface transportation bill, at the same time we must express disapproval of the inclusion of several provisions that denigrate highway and rail safety and put the lives of Teamster members and their families at greater risk.
+While we commend the Senate for moving forward a multi-year surface transportation bill, at the same time we must express disapproval of the inclusion of several provisions that denigrate highway and rail safety and put the lives of Teamster members and their families at greater risk.
 Congress shouldn't be expanding the ability of teenage truckers to drive across state lines, and putting up roadblocks that would prevent the Federal Motor Carrier Safety Administration from doing its job to keep our roads safe.

 Founded in 1903, the International Brotherhood of Teamsters represents 1.4 million hardworking men and women throughout the United States, Canada and Puerto Rico.
 Visit www.teamster.org for more information.
 Follow us on Twitter @Teamsters and "like" us on Facebook at www.facebook.com/teamsters.